 - Check scheduled jobs and activities that may exist for that time frame.
 Move them to a less busy time, if possible, to mitigate resource contention.

 - Verify that you're using the correct Processing option.
 For example, ProcessFull refreshes everything whether there is new data or not.
 While this option may be necessary at times, you may not need to use it for all cases.
 Use a less resource-intensive Processing option when possible.
-For additional information on available options, see the Processing Options and Settings (Analysis Services) Microsoft article.
+Additional Information: For additional information on available options, see the Processing Options and Settings (Analysis Services) Microsoft article.

 - Confirm you are using partitions that provide additional performance benefits that minimize activity to what you need.